Do the words reduce clutter antagonize or irritate you?

 Make a game plan to tackle the room of your choice.
 Always go in a single direction, focus on one shelf or drawer and commit to never returning to an area you’ve already hit.

 You may wish to start with the back of the room and work from left to right, then toward the door.

 Or you could begin at side of the room, moving steadily across to the other side.
 Just have a plan.
 I suggest using a planner for this.
-In my Printables Shop you will find a 30 Days to a Decluttered Home Planner that is perfect for this.
+Be sure to check out the Ultimate Declutter Bundle.

 Remove the Big Stuff First

 Before you get down to the nitty gritty of emptying drawers or clearing shelves, it makes sense to get rid of any large items you can.